rahmadiyann/rahmadiyann/README.md

 </div>

 - 👯 &ensp;I’m looking to collaborate with others
-- 🗿 &ensp;I'm on a pursue on data engineerin expertise
+- 🗿 &ensp;I'm on a pursue on data engineering expertise
 - 📫 &ensp;How to reach me: [**Instagram**][instagram] or [**Email**][email]
 ## Ability Stats
 <details open="">